MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 ## 2. Data download

-For this tutorial, we will use the  Gene expression dataset from **Golub et. al. (1999)** and the R Bioconductor package for **Resampling-based multiple hypothesis testing: multtest**.
+For this tutorial, we will use the  Gene expression dataset from **Golub et al.** and the R Bioconductor package for **Resampling-based multiple hypothesis testing: multtest**.

 * The **multtest** package includes non-parametric bootstrap and permutation resampling-based multiple testing procedures (including empirical Bayes methods) for controlling the family-wise error rate (FWER), generalized family-wise error rate (gFWER), the tail probability of the proportion of false positives (TPPFP), and false discovery rate (FDR).
 Several choices of bootstrap-based null distribution are implemented (centered, centered and scaled, quantile-transformed).
 Single-step and step-wise methods are available.
 Tests based on a variety of t- and F-statistics (including t-statistics based on regression parameters from linear and survival models as well as those based on correlation parameters) are included.
 * When probing hypotheses with t-statistics, users may also select a potentially faster null-distribution which is multivariate normal with mean zero and variance-covariance matrix derived from the vector influence function.